 Stochastic consists of two lines, namely the %D and %K lines.
 Both lines are later useful to identify the current trend behavior, based on the distance between the %D and %K lines.

 As for the Overbought and Oversold conditions, Stochastic has two extreme points at 20 and 80 to indicate them.
-Overbought happens when the Stochastic lines break the 80 level, whereas the Oversold condition is confirmed when Stochastic lines move below the 20 levels.
+Overbought happens when the Stochastic lines break the 80 level, whereas the Oversold condition is confirmed when Stochastic lines move below the 20 level.

 Relative Strength Index (RSI)